Meet The Team

 - Owned his home plus three investment properties before entering the property investment field

-- Purchased a further three properties since then
+- Purchased a further four properties since then

-- Planning to buy and renovate in the future
+- Planning to buy further properties in Queensland

 - Keen supporter of Operation Flinders Foundation